 Table 4 illustrates a specific example where the GPT model is challenged to extract certain process performance metrics from the BPMN process.
-Both responses score very high in relevancy (0.99) and semantic similarity (0.99 for Case I and 0.96 for Case II), showing that both answers grasp the core idea: detailing the cost and execution time within "Bot authentication microflow".
-However, Case I achieves perfect factual correctness (1.00) by accurately listing all eight tasks as specified in the ground truth.
-In contrast, Case II only correctly identifies four tasks and even mistakenly includes the "Activate bot" task, which does not belong to the subprocess.
+Both responses grasp the core idea: to detail the cost and execution time within "Bot authentication microflow".
+Here, Case I accurately lists all eight tasks as specified in the ground truth, achieving perfect factual correctness.
+In contrast, Case II only correctly identifies four tasks and even mistakenly includes the "Activate bot" task, which does not belong to the subprocess, resulting in a much lower factual correctness score.
 This difference arises because the XML standard uses a closed-world schema, whereas the RDF export offers a more flexible and semantically enriched network of associations.
-The semantic faithfulness scores (0.80 for Case I and 0.77 for Case II) indicate that both methods capture most of the essential context, while the XML-based approach's rigidity results in a lower factual correctness score (0.60) and only a partial capture of the subprocess details.